George Alogoskoufis

 1. Historical and Social Context of Greek Economic Thought

 Ancient Greek economic thought must be understood within the institutional framework of the polis, particularly in cities such as Athens during the 5th and 4th centuries BCE.
-The Greek economy was characterized by:
+The ancient Greek economy was characterized by a predominance of agriculture and the widespread use of slave labor, limited technological development, small-scale production and trade and the primacy of citizenship and political participation

 Economic activity was not viewed as an autonomous sphere governed by its own laws.
 Instead, it was subordinated to ethical and political considerations.
 The ultimate goal was not wealth maximization, but the attainment of a good and virtuous life.